halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-deductions.md

 # Payroll Employee card – Navigate ribbon - Deductions

-The “Employee Deductions” card is used to set up deductions for this employee.
+The “Employee Deductions” card is used to set up deductions for the employee.

  |Field|Comments|
 |---|---|